puppetlabs/puppet-docs/source/pe/3.7/quick_writing_nix.markdown

         # ************************************

 6. **On the console**, add `apache` to the available classes, and then add that class to your agent node.
 Refer to [the introductory section of this guide if you need help adding classes in the console](./quick_start#using_modules_in_the_pe_console).
-7. Use live management to kick off a puppet run.
+7. Use live management to kick off a Puppet run.

-At this point, puppet configures apache and starts the httpd service.
+At this point, Puppet configures apache and starts the httpd service.
 When this happens, a default apache vhost is created based on the contents of `vhosts.conf.erb`.

 8. **On the agent node**, navigate to one of the following locations based on your operating system:
    - Redhat-based: `/etc/httpd/conf.d`